gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

 To Do:

-- [ ] Update AS3:
 - [ ] Update existing AS3 with Pools from Windows Server ??? (should we do this or not?)
 - [ ] Update Previous CF templates to use No OutBound versions of AS3 (and Update the corresponding Documentations)
 - [ ] tmsh modify sys db ui.statistics.modulestatistics.localtraffic.persistencerecords value true
-   - [x] Tidy-Up Floating IP on Internal VLAN and Default Gateway of LAMP and Windows (Test with OutBound AS3, browsing) ===> I don't think the concept of Floating IP works within AWS Environment.
-Perhaps this is something futile? (if 2 interfaces assigned same IP Address, will they be conflict?), if not assigned, will they run?
+- [ ] Test Concept of Floating IP for High Availability.
+If 2 interfaces assigned same IP Address, will they be conflict?
+If not assigned, will they work?
-- [x] AVR
 - [ ] Default ASM Profiles
 - [ ] APM (when applicable)
-- [ ] Update GitHub Documentation for AS3